robotics-88/vehicle-launch/README.md

 Launch MAVROS on the drone.
 Note that the ROS Master has already been set to the host PC.
 This command works when Pixhawk connected to Pi by USB:

 `roslaunch mavros apm.launch`

-In a second terminal on the drone, run:

-`rosservice call /mavros/set_stream_rate 0 10 1`

-**Without this, no position topics are published.
-In the future, will be added to a roslaunch file.**

 ### On PC